ma-anwar/project-meetme/backend/readme.md

 # Setup Instructions

+If using docker then `docker-compose up`, by default server will run on `localhost:5000`.

+Else,

 1. Install [mongodb](https://docs.mongodb.com/manual/installation/) and make sure it's running
 2. `touch .env` in the root dir and configure as follows